Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/gg.md

-the same for hearing; phonons v photons v other senses v.. topology proves donut-shaped handled mugs = doughnuts; programmable perception is like renderings + sensory interpretations +.. immune system
+the same for hearing; phonons v photons v other senses v.. topology proves donut-shaped handled mugs = doughnuts; programmable perception is like renderings + sensory interpretations +.. immune system my will goes to my organs; organixarma entanglement